swirldev/swirlify/README.md

 #### 2. Authoring App

 This is a [Shiny](http://shiny.rstudio.com/) app that we developed a while back.
 You are welcome to use it if you prefer, but we highly recommend you give the other method a try first.
-It's likely this method will be deprecated at some point in the future.
+It's likely this method will be deprecated at some point in the future, unless someone decides to develop it further.

 ```
 library(swirlify)